-Obviously then, there is no scope of correcting course and they subconsciously run the relationship.
-To stop self-sabotaging relationships you need to understand why do we self-sabotage romantic relationships and learn to identify the signs of this behavior.
+There is no scope for correcting course and they subconsciously ruin the relationship.
+To stop self-sabotaging relationships, you need to learn to identify the signs and reasons for this behavior.
 Only then can you break the cycle, and give yourself a real shot at building meaningful romantic partnerships.

 Why Do We Self-Sabotage Romantic Relationships?

 Self-sabotaging often manifests as a tendency to subconsciously ruin relationships and the reasons for it can vary from person to person.
 Jayant says, “Sabotage doesn’t have to be as extreme as taking drugs, it could be as simple as chilling.
 Avoiding something and procrastination can be forms of self-sabotage too.
 The closer you get to the goal, the more you want to run away from it.
 This is because the next phase of life is upon you and you can’t handle that.
 It’s this avoidance of the next stage of a relationship or your life that leads to anxiety and self-sabotaging relationships.”

 Counselor Meghna Prabhu, a psychotherapist and member of the APA, also explains why we self-sabotage romantic relationships, “Even though the triggers for self-sabotage may vary, it all comes down to one thing – not opening up emotionally and building an intimate relationship.”

 Related Reading: How To Watch Out For The Relationship Red Flags – Expert Tells You

 According to Meghna, this happens mostly because we are afraid that the relationship won’t work out.
 We may do things like finding reasons to break up, arguing about things we normally wouldn’t care about, and focusing on our individual lives more than the relationship.